 IPVanish and Private Internet Access are both Top 10 VPNs with valid arguments for and against them.
 We see them as fairly equal overall, but by no means similar.
 Here’s how they stack up.

 Security & Anonymity

 On the face of it, the security credentials of IPVanish and PIA are comparable.
 Both have strong encryption and offer the OpenVPN security protocol, both are registered in the United States of America, which is not the biggest friend of privacy on the world stage.
 IPVanish and PIA both claim to keep no logs and both have been tested in court.
 This is where we see the main difference between these two VPNs.
 Information from IPVanish was instrumental in convicting a person in the US, whereas information from PIA was useless to law enforcement.

 Trust is an important factor when evaluating security.
 There’s no way of knowing what goes on in these VPN datacenters, therefore, situations like these are extremely important.
 Private Internet Access is the more secure product.

 Speed & Performance

 IPVanish is better positioned for speed than PIA.
 Even though they have fewer servers (1,000+ compared to 3,000+), they are spread out over more of the globe (60+ countries compared to 30+ countries).
 This means IPVanish is more likely to offer a similar level of performance in various locations.
-Additionally, IPVanish own and manage all of their servers, allowing them to optimize and achieve more with less.
+Additionally, IPVanish owns and manages all of its servers, allowing the company behind the VPN to optimize and achieve more with less.
 As a result, IPVanish is one of the fastest VPNs on the market and PIA is average at best.